+41 79 446 14 86 info@immofisc.ch

 How can the holder of this visa obtain a residence permit in Portugal?

-1. When the visa is obtained, the holder will have immediate access to the programming date on SEF (Foreigners and Borders Services) in Portugal .
+1. When the visa is obtained, the holder will have immediate access to the scheduling date on SEF (Foreigners and Border Services) in Portugal.

-2. If you have already formalized your employment relationship before the date of the aforementioned appointment and if you meet the general conditions, you can acquire a residence permit in Portugal.
+2. If you have already formalized your employment relationship before the aforementioned appointment date and if you meet the general conditions, you can acquire a residence permit in Portugal.

-3. This residence permit is valid for two years from the date of issue of the residence permit and is renewable for successive periods of three years.
+3. This residence permit is valid for two years from the date of issue of the residence card and is renewable for successive periods of three years.

-Another of the main legal changes and which is closely linked to the creation of this new type of visa is the elimination of worker quotas in the visa for the exercise of a subordinate professional activity.
+Another major legal change , and one closely linked to the creation of this new type of visa, is the elimination of worker quotas in the visa for the exercise of subordinate professional activity.

 In addition to the creation of new types of visas, the following procedural measures should also be highlighted:

-• Facilitation of obtaining a residence visa for studies in higher education
+• Facilitating the process of obtaining a residence visa for studies in higher education

-When the applicant is admitted to a national institution of higher education, the granting of a residence visa to follow a higher education program is now exempt from the prior opinion of the European Commission.
-SEF .
+When an applicant is admitted to a national higher education institution, the granting of a residence visa to pursue a higher education program is now exempt from the prior opinion of the European Commission.
+SEF.

-1. The consulate directly consults the second generation Schengen Information System (SIS II) and can only refuse the visa if a refusal of entry and stay is reported in the SIS II.
+1. The consulate consults the second generation Schengen information system (SIS II) directly and can only refuse the visa if a refusal of entry and stay is reported in the SIS II.

-• Automatic assignment of provisional TIN, NISS and user ID for a stay visa
+• Automatic assignment of a temporary TIN, NISS, and user ID as part of a residence visa application

-When the residence visa is granted, a prior residence permit is issued, containing information concerning:
+When the residence visa is granted, a prior residence authorization is issued, containing information concerning:

 1. Obtaining a residence permit;

-2. Provisional assignment of tax and social security numbers and user number.
+2. Provisional allocation of tax and social security numbers and user number.

 INVEST WELL IN REAL ESTATE

-• Invest only if you have a substantial contribution.
-Subscribing to an 80% “buy to let” collateral is taking too much risk
+• Invest only if you have a substantial down payment.
+Taking out an 80% "buy-to-let" mortgage is too risky.

-• Lead your reflection on the basis of the expected net return .
-Neglecting maintenance, miscellaneous costs or taxation could lead you to make the wrong decision
+• Base your decision on the expected net return.
+Neglecting maintenance, other expenses, or taxes could lead you to make a poor decision.

-• Don't invest all your money in real estate .
-Remember that the key is to have a portfolio of diversified assets in order to protect yourself from a downturn in the real estate market.
+• Don't invest all your money in real estate.
+Remember that the key is to have a diversified asset portfolio to protect yourself against a downturn in the real estate market.

-• Never forget that in a PEP you are not the only decision maker.
-It would indeed be a shame if your plans were thwarted by a decision of the board of directors of your PPE.
-The latter can for example prohibit you from renting via sites such as AirBnB
+• Never forget that in a condominium association, you are not the sole decision-maker.
+It would indeed be a shame if your plans were thwarted by a decision of your condominium association's board of directors.
+For example, they could prohibit you from renting through sites such as Airbnb.

-• If you have a contribution, nice returns can be obtained provided you make a good investment which means that you have to carry out a little study and try to reduce the risks as much as possible.
+• If you have some capital, attractive returns can be obtained provided you make a good investment, which means you need to do some research and try to minimize the risks.

-Investing in real estate following a “buy to let” strategy remains particularly attractive in Switzerland.
+Investing in real estate using a "buy to let" strategy remains particularly attractive in Switzerland.